Mel Purcell: Early years

 Purcell grew up in Murray, Kentucky, and played in the Kentucky State Tennis Tournament as a fifth-grader, and won two state doubles crowns with older brother Del as a middle schooler.
 He made the state singles finals three straight years, winning as a senior.

 Purcell graduated Murray High School and went on to Memphis State University (now the University of Memphis), where he played for one year.
 He transferred to the University of Tennessee, where in 1980 he won an NCAA doubles championship with teammate Rodney Harmon.

 Pro career

 Purcell made his debut on the professional circuit in Summer 1980.
 As a wild card entrant at the Washington (D.C.)
-Star Tournament, he upset top-ranked Eddie Dibbs.
+Star Tournament, he upset top-seeded Eddie Dibbs.
 Two weeks later, he qualified for a spot in the U.S. Clay Courts, where he beat Hank Pfister and top-10 ranked Harold Solomon, then lost in the finals to José Luis Clerc.
 Purcell saw his Association of Tennis Professionals (ATP) ranking soar from the 300s to the top 40 and was crowned 1980 ATP Rookie of the Year.

 The next year, he played at Wimbledon, the first of six appearances (1981–85, 1987).
-He reached the quarterfinals in 1983, beating Tim Wilkison, Stuart Bale, Andreas Maurer and Brian Gottfried to reach the quarterfinals.
+He reached the quarterfinals in 1983, beating Tim Wilkison, Stuart Bale, Andreas Maurer and Brian Gottfried.